 - Veterans do not need a disability rating or service connection for injuries from either the Department of Veteran Affairs or the Department of Defense, to use a Vet Center.

 - No information will be released to any person or agency without the written consent from the Veteran, except in circumstances averting a crisis.

 - Readjustment counseling services at the Vet Centers are not part of the Basic Medical Benefits Package.

 Your Next StepsThe following information will lead you to the next steps to apply for this benefit.

-Application ProcessFor more information, see the Program Contact Information below.
+Application ProcessFor more information, please visit:

 Program Contact Information